traclabs/brash_docker/README.md

 For incremental builds, repeat the `build_cfe install` and/or `build_ros` steps as appropriate.

-For a clean cfe build, simply `rm -rf cFS/build` and repeat both build steps above.
+A clean cfe build can be achieved with `build_cfe clean && build_cfe install`.
+Alternatively, simply `rm -rf cFS/build` and repeat both build steps above for a fresh start.

 For a clean ROS build, `rm -rf brash/build`